Frequently Asked Questions: Understanding ADHD

 CBT can be an effective support for a person with ADHD in dealing with the emotional issues that may develop as a result of having ADHD.
 Through the process of ADHD therapy, patients can discover how their thoughts impact their actions and how their thoughts influence their views of themselves and the world.

-Behavioral Parent Training (BPT) as an essential intervention for reducing symptoms and teaching skills.
+Behavioral Parent Training (BPT) as an essential intervention for better understanding ADHD by reducing symptoms and teaching skills .
 I prefer the word "Coaching," and its model as it suggests more active participation from the parent.
 Our Parent Coaches are trained professionals who combine the knowledge of Coaching, Parenting, ADHD, and Executive Functioning to provide parents with appropriate tips, tools, strategies and on-going support to manage the complexities of raising a challenging child.
 Once parents are educated about the impact ADHD, Executive Function skills, stress, anxiety, and pressure have on learning, motivation, and behavior, the Parent Coach can help a parent become a more effective parent to their child.

 Our Parent Coaches will help parents learn to manage conflict, set boundaries and motivate positive behavior effectively.
 By providing on-going encouragement, recommendations, feedback and support the coach can help the parent develop the tools, strategies, and confidence necessary to stay accountable to the changes they wish to make while supporting their child on a consistent basis.